-There are two options for keeping your own nipples:
+There are two options for keeping your own nipple:

-The nipples can be left attached to the skin of the breasts and only the tissues under the skin are removed.
+- The nipple can be left attached to the skin of the breast and only the breast tissue which lies under the skin removed.

-The nipples with or without their surrounding skin may be removed with the rest of the breast tissue and then attached (grafted) on to the reconstructed breasts.
+- The nipple and the surrounding darker skin (areola) may be removed with the rest of the breast tissue and then attached (grafted) onto the reconstructed breast.